nuxeo/FunkLoad/README.txt

    svn co http://svn.nuxeo.org/pub/funkload/trunk funkload

-See CHANGES.txt_ file for information about distribution contents.
+See CHANGES_ file for information about distribution contents.

 Installation
 ------------

-See the INSTALL.txt_ file for requirement and installation.
+See the INSTALL_ file for requirement and installation.

 Examples